hugbed/OpenS3D/README.md

 ## Open Source Library and Software for Stereoscopic 3D Content Production

 The goal of this library is to provide users with tools (C++ library and software) to create stereoscopic 3D content.
-These tools should be sufficient to create 3D content either for stereoscopic cinema content production.
+These tools should be sufficient to create stereoscopic 3D for cinematic purposes.

 ![S3DAnalyzer](https://i.imgur.com/BnjfVFd.png)